samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 #### Sustenance (Rare)

-You don’t need to eat or drink while this clear spindle orbits your head.
+You don't need to eat or drink while this clear spindle orbits your head.

 ### [Iron Bands of Bilarro](/magic-items/9228805-iron-bands-of-bilarro)